prometheus/docs/content/docs/introduction/roadmap.md

 for example, the [Prometheus
 server](https://github.com/prometheus/prometheus/issues).

-### Support for more types of service discovery

-Currently Prometheus supports configuring static HTTP targets, as well as discovering targets dynamically via [DNS SRV records](http://en.wikipedia.org/wiki/SRV_record) and [Consul](https://www.consul.io/).
-There is also a file-based interface that allows you to connect your own discovery mechanisms.
-We plan to natively support more types of service discovery (e.g. Zookeeper) in the future.

 ### Long-term storage

 Currently Prometheus has support for storing samples on local disk, as well as